 America’s dependence on foreign energy sources threatens our national security, economy, and environment.
 Our country must urgently pursue a more balanced energy policy that will promote conservation and maximize clean, domestic, renewable sources of energy.
 We need to achieve greater energy independence so that America is no longer subject to the whims of the volatile Middle East region.
 For the sake of our national security, we cannot afford to rely on foreign sources.
 For the sake of our environment, we cannot afford to rely on resources that are not clean.

-As worldwide consumption increases, oil is simply not the answer.
 As Albert Einstein once said, “We can’t solve problems by using the same kind of thinking we used to create them.”
 Now is the time to change our thinking and focus on renewable sources of energy.
-That is why I have supported critical investments in biofuels, geothermal, solar, and other forms of alternative energy, as well as greater research and development in renewable energy sources, which is incredibly important to Ford, GE, UPS, and other Louisville businesses.
+That is why I have supported critical investments in biofuels, geothermal, solar, and other forms of alternative energy, as well as greater research and development in renewable energy sources, which is important to Ford, GE, UPS, and other Louisville businesses.